 The child orthodontia benefit is available only to children who begin treatment prior to the age of 19.
 A maximum lifetime benefit for child orthodontia applies regardless of the number of courses of treatment.
-The annual plan year deductible will need to be satisfied unless it was previously satisfied for other dental services incurred during the plan year.
+The annual plan year deductible will need to be satisfied when the treatment plan is initiated unless it was previously satisfied for other dental services incurred during the plan year.